arielfr/subxfinder/README.md

 # subxfinder

 subxfinder is a search engine for subtitles from SubDivx.com.
-This allows you to search the subtitles without using the SubDivx crapy sarch form.
+This allows you to search the subtitles without using the SubDivx crapy search form.

 [![NPM](https://nodei.co/npm/subxfinder.png)](https://nodei.co/npm/subxfinder/)